nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 {{< callout type=note >}}
 Now that we have these options added (and public) to the `cmd` package, we can now change our testing project to use the `_test` suffix.
-If you remember, the main reason we weren't able to do this to start was because we didn't have access to the `rootCmd` from outisde the package.
+If you remember, the main reason we weren't able to do this to start was because we didn't have access to the `rootCmd` from outside the package.
 However, with these `Option`s in place, we can now access and utilize all of this without needing our tests **within** our `cmd` package.
 I'm going to switch mine over, but you don't have to if you don't want.
 {{</ callout >}}